 Hike in Duluth

 Congdon Park is a great hike in the heart of Duluth.
 It’s a 1.2-mile out-and-back hike.
 Park on the road in front of Congdon Elementary School, cross the street, and take the stairs down.
 Very scenic hike along the river with waterfalls and bridges.
 Great easy hike for kids!

 This stone-covered beach on Lake Superior with picnic tables, great climbing rocks, and is a favorite spot for rock skipping.

-There is some ongoing construction taking place at Brighton Beach so check for construction updates here.
+There has been some multi-year ongoing construction taking place at Brighton Beach check before you go.
 Lester Park is also very close and a hidden gem if Brighton Beach Park is closed.
 It is overlooked by Hawk Ridge Nature Reserve and has a newer playground near the beautiful Lester River with bridges and trails for exploring.
 Great place for a picnic.

 #3 Kayak to see a Lake Superior Shipwreck

 If you’re looking for a unique and memorable guided tour experience check out Day Tripper of Duluth.
 You can find a guided kayaking experience over a Lake Superior 1896 shipwreck.
 If you’re there in the winter and conditions are just right, you might even be able to try iceberg kayaking.
 Both of these experiences require a guide so don’t try to go it alone.
 Most of the tours are also kid-friendly.
 They have both kayak and mountain biking tours you can check out here.

 Two Harbors, MN